Trump launches 2024 US presidential run, getting jump on rivals

 Control of the House of Representatives remains up in the air, but Republicans are on track to win a razor-thin majority.

-Trump will seek his party's nomination even as he faces trouble on several fronts, including a criminal investigation into his possession of government documents taken when he left office as well as a congressional subpoena related to his role in the Jan.
-6, 2021, US Capitol attack by his supporters.
-Trump has called the various investigations he faces politically motivated and has denied wrongdoing.
+Trump will seek his party's nomination even as he faces trouble on several fronts, including a criminal investigation into his handling of government documents, a congressional subpoena related to his role in the 6 Jan 2021, assault.
+Trump has called the investigations politically motivated and has denied wrongdoing.

 Trump, 76, is seeking to become only the second US president in history to serve non-consecutive terms, after Grover Cleveland, whose second stint ended in 1897.
 Biden, 79, said last week he intends to run for re-election and will likely make a final decision by early next year.